gambingo/machine-learning/Classification/classification-cheat-sheet.md

 * Fast
 * Performs well even when you break assumptions
 * Works well with limited data (Good place to start with small datasets)
+* Inherently multi-class
+* Handles non-homogenous data

 ##### Cons
 * Limited Complexity
+* Does not scale well with large numbers of features or observations

 ##### Terminology
 * Laplace Smoothing